YoshikiShibata/oak/README.md

 # oak
 Oak is a command line tool for Java.
 Oak is inspired by "go" tool for the Go programming language.

-Oak is not a general purpose tool to compile and run any Java projects, but an assitant tool for me to compile solutions of Java exercises for in-house Java training courses.
+Oak is not a general purpose tool to compile and run any Java projects, but a utility tool for me to compile solutions of Java exercises for in-house Java training courses.

 Currently following commands are supported: